12 Simple Ways to Get Clients for Your Business (for Both Online & Offline Businesses)

 11. Use Simple Paid Ads (When You’re Ready)

-You don’t need a huge budget.
-You just need a clear offer and a small ad running to test the waters.
-Whether it’s Facebook, Instagram, Google, or TikTok, paid ads work when your message is simple and targeted.
-I’ve seen people spend $5 a day and still bring in clients.
+You don’t need to spend a lot of money.
+You just need to have a simple offer and spend a little money on an ad.
+Whether it’s Facebook, Instagram, Google, or even TikTok, paid ads can work if your message is simple.
+I’ve seen people spend $5 a day on ads and still get clients.

-But here’s something I learned the hard way: don’t run ads if you don’t know who your ideal customer is.
-Ads amplify what you already understand.
-Once you know your audience, ads become one of the fastest ways to get clients.
+But here’s something I learned the hard way: don’t spend money on ads if you don’t know your customer.
+Paid ads simply amplify what you already know.
+Once you do know your customer, paid ads can quickly get you clients.

 12. Give People a Reason to Come Back (Retention Matters)